 You may be wondering how these marketers know who to target with what advertisements.
 The answer is they buy this information in bulk from your ISP.
 In the US, ISPs have been given the right to log your online activity and sell the data to the highest bidder.
 It’s pretty much free money.
 On the other hand, user privacy becomes a commodity that’s bought and sold.

 Your IP address can be all someone needs to get you DDoSed just because you were a better player in an online match.
 It could also be the missing piece needed to doxx you or break into your network.
 You could even become swatted – in some cases, an approximate IP location is enough.

 How to find and check your IP address?

 When you connect to the internet, your IP address is exchanged in the background.
 Yet while you’re not manually typing in your IP address when scrolling through a web page, that doesn’t mean you can’t determine what your IP is.

-The easiest way to do it is to go to websites like whatismyip.com or iplocation.net.
-Not only will these websites tell you your IP address, but they’ll also display your IP location, which can be alarmingly accurate.
+The easiest way to do it is to go to website like whatismyip.com.
+Not only will this website tell you your IP address, but it will also display your IP location, which can be alarmingly accurate.

 How to protect your IP address?

 The best method to protect your IP address is to limit its exposure on the web.
 That means using Tor and VPNs to keep your IP address hidden.
 It’s crucial because your IP leads back to your router and thus your home network.
 Suppose a hacker only gets your burner IP address.
 In that case, he can’t direct his attacks against your main gateway to the Internet.

 However, IP protection is only one of many steps towards network security.
 You should update your router and firewall rules.
 Check if they allow remote SSL connections.
 Avoid using the default password, and don’t allow unauthorized ping requests.
 You can always use an antivirus service with web monitoring.